BlakeLawson/decoy_switch/README.md

   * Wrote about half of the background information on P4 for my final paper.
 Also read several one-semester IW papers from past years and feeling like I wrote a little too much on Decoy Routing, Telex, and Cirripede.
+* (12/8) Wrote more about P4 in paper.
+* (12/9) More work to remove proxy and work on submission stuff.
+  * Finished subsection on P4 in the paper and finished the background section of paper.
+  * Started working on presentation slides for next week.
+  * Got the decoy switch to send SYN packet to covert as well as RST packet to the decoy destination.
+For some reason the SYN packet isn't getting truncated and it still contains the GET request from the client..
+Need to figure that out.
+As an aside, dealing with the P4 virtual switch can be a pain because it does not always conform to the spec.
+This time had issues because I wasn't cloning the packet using a mirrored port.

 Design Decisions
 ================